januarharianto/respR/README.md

 ## Getting started

 See [**here**](https://nicholascarey.github.io/respRsite/articles/respR.html) to get started.
-This site has a range of vignettes detailing the functionality, and a variety of example analyses.
+This site has a range of vignettes detailing the functionality and example workflows.

 We are also happy to help directly.
 If you have problems using the package or getting started with your analysis, [**get in touch**](mailto:nicholascarey@gmail.com) with a sample of your data and we will help get you started.